 - Under the Enterprise Zone, government business rate incentives will be available for a period of 5 years for commercial occupiers entering the site before April 2022; further information on the detailed scheme of operation will be provided on our York Central Enterprise Zone page

 - Executive meeting papers for York Central were considered by Members in December 2015, July 2016, November 2016 and July 2017

 - The first stage of Public Consultation for moving the York Central site forward ran from 18 January to 18 February 2016 and sought wider public views on the project to inform development.
 Read more in the 'Our City' article or view Consultation brochure: Seeking your views to guide development and related York Central consultation material.
 Also see the National Railway Museum’s vision for transformation.
 The consultation report was published in July 2016 and will inform work towards the creation of a masterplan for the site

-- The scale of the York Central site means that development could take between 15 to 20 years to be fully built.
+- The scale of the York Central site means that development could take between 15 to 20 years to complete